yliu1021/CodeHawk/README.md

     ... (complete output truncated for README)
     hawk>

 First, CodeHawk will compile (if necessary) the source files.
-Next, it will iterate through all the testcases and run the program on each one.
+Next, it will iterate through all the test cases and run the program on each one.

-We can also test specific testcases by just passing the testcase number to the ```test``` command.
+We can also test specific test cases by just passing the test case number to the ```test``` command.

     hawk> test 2 4
     Source file not changed.
-No need for recompiling Running on testcase #2
+No need for recompiling Running on test case #2
     ======================
     Input:
     3